-COLLATERALIZED MORTGAGE OBLIGATIONS (CMO): Collateralized mortgage obligation (CMO) refers to a type of mortgage-backed security that contains a pool of mortgages bundled together and sold as an investment.
+COLLATERALIZED MORTGAGE OBLIGATIONS (CMO): A type of mortgage-backed security that contains a pool of mortgages bundled together and sold as an investment.
 Organized by maturity and level of risk, CMOs receive cash flows as borrowers repay the mortgages that act as collateral on these securities.
 In turn, CMOs distribute principal and interest payments to their investors based on predetermined rules and agreements.